serg-plusplus/rollup-plugin-regenerator/README.md

 * `includeRuntime`: Include regenerator polyfills (optional, default: `true`).

 ## Prepared answers to your questions
-- *I have a warning by Rollup: `The 'this' keyword is equivalent to 'undefined' at the top level of an ES module, and has been rewritten`*
-  Just specify `context` option in Rollup inputOptios(as shown above).
+- *I have a warning by Rollup: `The 'this' keyword is equivalent to 'undefined' at the top level of an ES module, and has been rewritten`.* Just specify `context` option in Rollup inputOptios(as shown above).
-- *Why source-maps are not generated?*
-  I was unable to implement source-maps generating with [`regenerator`](https://github.com/facebook/regenerator).
+- *Why source-maps are not generated?* I was unable to implement source-maps generating with [`regenerator`](https://github.com/facebook/regenerator).
 Moreover, `regenerator` has a [issue](https://github.com/facebook/regenerator/issues/18) in this regard.
-- *Does it make sense to use this plugin?*
+- *Does it make sense to use this plugin?* No!
-  No!
 Under the hood [`regenerator`](https://github.com/facebook/regenerator) uses `babel` for transformations, so it's better to use it as a `babel` [plugin](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-regenerator).

 ## Contributing
 1. Fork it!